julenbhy/OW_wasm_executor/README.md

 - `ow-executor` implements the actual container runtime and the OpenWhisk runtime protocol.
 - `ow-wasmtime` implements the `WasmRuntime` trait for [Wasmtime](https://github.com/bytecodealliance/wasmtime).

+- `ow-wasmtime-nn` implements the `WasmRuntime` trait for [Wasmtime](https://github.com/bytecodealliance/wasmtime) with wasi-nn support.

+- `ow-wasmtime-component` implements the `WasmRuntime` trait for [Wasmtime](https://github.com/bytecodealliance/wasmtime) using the Wasm component model.

 ## Tutorial with Wasmtime

 As a small tutorial, let's build the wasmtime executor and run one of the examples.